matteo-stat/mobilevit-a-mobile-friendly-vision-transformer/README.md

 You can use alternatively the notebook "*mobilevit-flowers-102-experiment.ipynb*" or the script "*mobilevit-flowers-102-experiment.py*" to run an experiment on flowers.102 data using a mobilevit network!

 You can install the required dependencies using the "*requirements.txt*" file (WARNING -> jupyter notebooks dependencies not included), everything should work as expected using python 3.12 or similar versions.
+I tested everything on WSL2 with standard Ubuntu distribution.

 **NOTE**: in this implementation i deliberately tried to use as few functions as possible.
 While it's useful to encapsulate repetetive basic building blocks (ex. convolution, batchnorm, activation) in functions, it quickly became a real nightmare when the only goal it's to understand a network design.
 When I look for network implementations and my goal is pure architectures understanding, I personally hate the functions inceptions when building simple stuff.
 Hope you will find easier to read the implementation in this way!